 RAID system data recovery.

-We took four hard disk drives installed in a failed RAID 5 configured NAS system and connected them individually to an imaging tool.
+We took four hard disk drives installed in a failed RAID 5 server from a NAS unit and connected them individually to an imaging tool.
 Two of the hard disk drives produced read errors requiring intervention to allow the process to complete.
 The disk images produced could therefore not be considered as precise duplicates but only as components that could possibly be re-engineered into a working a system.

 Re-building the RAID system.

 The image hard disk drives were then re-assembled into their RAID 5 system disk order and the specific RAID 5 configuration table/s re-built and commissioned into a working system that could access the stored data volume, stripped across the individual disks.

 The data files available from the system were transferred to an alternative storage medium and the integrity of the files checked by a data recovery technician.

 A small number of the available files were corrupt and unreadable however the majority of data files and folders were acceptable to the customer.
 The data recovery work in terms of value, availability and cost was also a viable proposition and the customer elected to manually rebuild and reconfigure the small number of corrupted files.

 The potential for component replacement on the original hard disk drives targeted at producing an error free duplicate image involves a dilemma.
 Further work introducing new components may produce increased read error counts, may improve the quality and integrity of the data recovered or may involve no improvements whatsoever. i.e. the stored data available to be recovered was corrupt in the first place.
 Ultimately the decision to undertake further costly and speculative component replacement and RAID system re-build work depends on the quantity and value to the customer of the data read exhibiting as corrupt.

 More about Datlabs RAID Data Recovery during lock down